Shewiiii/SpotifyDL/README.md

 A rudimentary Spotify Downloader based on Librespot.

-## Feature
+## Features
-Download tracks from Spotify in OGG 320kbps with metadata.
+- Download tracks from Spotify in OGG 320kbps with metadata.
+- Download directly from a Spotify client using the Spicetify extension.

 ## Usage
+### Setup

 Requirements: Python 3.10 or newer, Spotify Premium, a [Spotify app](https://developer.spotify.com/dashboard) for API calls.
 - Copy the repo and install the dependencies (use a venv as needed).
 ```bash